AN BEHAV 2000RW - Foundations of Animal Behaviour

 Learning Activities SummaryThere is a series of lectures that cover the different approaches to animal behaviour (including developmental, genetic, neurobiological and evolutionary bases of behaviour) as well as a range of specific behaviour such as foraging, migration, predation, reproductive and social behaviour.
 Both fundamental and applied aspects are covered.

-Practical sessions include creating an ethogram, performing data analysis on recordings of behaviour, training in chickens, measuring learning and memory in mice, studying foraging and nutrition in horses, observing parasitoid wasps and their hosts, and modelling animal collective behaviour.
+Practical sessions include creating an ethogram, performing data analysis on recordings of behaviour, measuring learning and memory in mice, studying foraging and nutrition in horses, and modelling animal collective behaviour.
 Students will also prepare a research proposal based on their own preliminary observations and for which there will be walk-in sessions to work on the project and receive help and feedback on the progress of the project.